BenjaminChilson/ParserProject_HawaiianCrew/README.md

 grun pythonGrammar.PythonGrammar prog tests/python_test_code.py -gui &
 ```
 Do note: if you like to run our parser with another file, you can do so by placing the wanted file in the ParserProject_HawaiianCrew/tests directory and replace the snippet ```tests/python_test_code.py``` from the previous command with ```tests/<your file here>```

+Here is a great resource that helped me out using Ubuntu on Windows Subsystem for Linux: [Testing Grammar using ANTLR](https://blog.knoldus.com/testing-grammar-using-antlr4-testrig-grun/), especially steps 4 and 5.